bobaks1108/quadratic-sol/README.md

 You must supply 3 arguments for a,b and c.

 * the value of a cannot be 0
-* all values must be whole numbers (eg.
+* all values must be integers (i.e. whole numbers - negative of postitive)

 ```
 . quadratic_sol.sh 5 6 1